 - counter - the first order derivative ignoring decreases in sample value

 - counter_stddev - the standard deviation over the “counter” samples

 The “counter” type is used to determine the rate of change of telemetry data you know is monotonically increasing, but due to technical details can “reset” to a lower value (often zero).
 If you know that a rate can never legitimately be negative (such as bandwidth or arrivals/second or transactions/second), then the “counter” aggregate is the interesting aggregate of the bunch.

-Histograms are designed for understanding high velocity data.
-A histogram type stores the counts of samples in one minute time chunks (or “bins”).
-Statistical information can be calculated from the histogram with error introduced from the binning.
+Histograms are designed for understanding high-velocity data.
+A histogram type stores the counts of samples in one-minute time chunks (or “bins”).
+Statistical information can be calculated from the histogram with errors introduced from the binning.

 Histogram data will store all samples reduced to two significant digits in base ten, in a range from (+/-)10^127 to (+/-)10^-128 and zero.
 For more details see Understanding Histograms.

 Text data in Circonus is a brief, terse measurement that is designed to express a system’s current state.
 The values are limited to 512 bytes of data.
 The typical uses for the text data type are SSH fingerprints, SSL certificate subjects, software version numbers, and HTTP response codes.